ngoctd314/learning/backend/golang/chapter 3. concurrent and parallelism/Chapter 1. An introduction to Concurrency.md

 Yep, we definitely have a deadlock on our hands.

 These laws allow us to prevent deadlocks too.
 If we ensure that at least one of these conditions is not true, we can prevent deadlocks from occurring.
 Unfortunately, in practice these conditions can be hard to reason about, and therefore difficulty to prevent.
+The web is strewn with questions from developers like you and me wondering why a snippet of code is deadlocking.
+Usually it's pretty obvious once someone points it out, but often it requires another set of eyes.

 **Livelock**